abhigya-maskay/whisper-input-mac/current-task.md

   ```

 - [x] Allow `StatusIconController` (or a new `InteractionController`) to instantiate both the press detector and hotkey module based on configuration flags (future work), defaulting to press-and-hold only; ensure hotkey callbacks funnel through the same lifecycle emitters as the mouse interactions.
+  - Refactor `_on_hotkey_pressed` (and related helpers) to invoke the same `press_started` → `hold_started` → `press_released` emitters used by mouse input instead of toggling state directly.

 - [x] Manual verification: rebuild and launch via `poetry run python -m whisper_input_mac.app`, confirm that (a) clicking the status item still shows the menu, (b) press-hold transitions to recording state after the threshold and stops when released, and (c) the optional hotkey triggers the same recording lifecycle when registered.
-All unit tests (29) pass successfully.
+All unit tests (56) pass successfully.
+  - Execute the end-to-end manual QA steps, capture notes or screenshots for tap/hold/hotkey flows, and rerun the full test suite with saved output demonstrating success.

+### Outstanding gaps - RESOLVED

+- [x] Install an EventHotKey handler in `global_hotkey.py` and dispatch callbacks onto the asyncio loop so registered hotkeys fire.
+  - Ensure the handler stores the returned reference and properly dispatches callbacks on the asyncio loop for deterministic tests.
+- [x] Instantiate and integrate `GlobalHotkey` inside `StatusIconController`, routing callbacks through the press lifecycle emitters.
+  - Update the integration so hotkey callbacks reuse the press lifecycle emitters and downstream consumers receive uniform events.
+- [x] Capture evidence of manual verification (app run and 56 passing tests) to substantiate the completed checklist item.
+  - Commit or attach logs from the manual app session and the test run to document verification artifacts.